RPC for NestJS

 somethingCustom: 'customValue',

-The client-side validation isn’t enabled by default.
-For a NestJS app there are 2 options:
+Client‑side validation isn’t enabled by default.
+For a NestJS app, choose one of two options:

-- Validate with the emitted JSON schema with vovk-ajv library.
+- Validate using the emitted JSON Schema via vovk-ajv.

 vovk-ajv